-- Its sockliner features a very cushy, durable, breathable and even sustainable Ortholite insole that provides ease to the foot.
+- Its sockliner features a very cushy, durable, breathable and even sustainable Ortholite insole that provides antimicrobial properties.

 - Aside from the hip-hop legend The Beastie Boys, other prominent names like celebrity Kate Moss and Gigi Hadid, music artists Limp Bizkit and Korn were all seen clad with different shades of this timeless Adidas kicks.